arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/datasheet/datasheet.md

 Note: This board needs the Arduino Portenta H7 or Portenta C33 to function.

 -   **Himax HM-01B0 camera module**
-    -   Ultra Low Power Image Sensor designed for Always-on vision devices and applications
+    -   Ultra-Low-Power Image Sensor designed for always-on vision devices and applications
-    -   High sensitivity 3.6μ BrightSenseTM pixel technology
+    -   High-sensitivity 3.6 μ BrightSenseTM pixel technology
     -   Window, vertical flip and horizontal mirror readout
     -   Programmable black level calibration target, frame size, frame rate, exposure, analog gain (up to 8x) and digital gain (up to 4x)
-    -   Automatic exposure and gain control loop with support for 50Hz / 60Hz flicker avoidance
+    -   Automatic exposure and gain control loop with support for 50 Hz / 60 Hz flicker avoidance
     -   Motion Detection circuit with programmable ROI and detection threshold with digital output to serve as an interrupt

     -   **Supported resolutions**